Nuggets vs. Rockets Player Props Betting Odds

 |AST

-- The 19.5-point over/under set for Sengun on Friday is 0.7 lower than his season scoring average of 20.2.
+- The 21.5-point over/under for Sengun on Wednesday is 0.6 higher than his season scoring average.

-- He averages 0.1 more rebounds than his over/under on Friday (which is 8.5).
+- He averages 0.4 fewer rebounds than his over/under on Wednesday (which is 9.5).

 Check out all the prop bet options FanDuel has to offer!